It’s not hard to find examples of big, complex, multi-million-dollar projects that have crashed and burned.

 - Capture plans digitally.
 You’re likely to be using a work management platform of some kind, like Jira, particularly if you’re a medium-sized or large enterprise.
 This means your plans, even if you make them on physical whiteboards initially, need to be captured digitally, so that all those working in Jira can refer to them.

 - Make plans IN the platform you’re working in.
 If you’re working in Jira and Confluence, make your plans in Jira and Confluence.
-Even though Jira has no dedicated planning facility, there are Atlassian Marketplace add-ons you can use, like Agile Planning Boards for Jira.
+Even though Jira has no dedicated planning facility, you could install a digital whiteboard for Jira tool like Miro or Agile Planning Boards.
+You could also consider using Jira dashboards for planning (more on this below).

 - Build a Work Breakdown Structure.
 A WBS enables you to plan well.
 Big, complex projects like VUCA projects need to be broken down into manageable chunks with a solid understanding of what those chunks mean and how they relate to each other.
-So in Jira, work out before you create the project how your initiatives, epics, stories, and sub-tasks are all going to be organized.
+So work out before you create the project how your initiatives, epics, stories, and sub-tasks are all going to be organized in Jira.

 - Use your retrospectives to plan better next time.
 You won’t all be amazing planners straight away.
 The point of a sprint retrospective is to look back on your team’s performance, and how the project is going.
 Whatever you learn from these retrospectives you should use in your next planning session.

 Planning in native Jira isn’t easy, which is one of the reasons all the projects at my previous company were such a mess.
-Having a tool like Agile Planning Boards for Jira could’ve made all the difference.
+Better planning using a digital whiteboard tool for Jira and Jira dashboards could’ve made all the difference.

 That said, getting better at agile planning requires a mindset change, particularly if your projects have been suffering from “waterfall creep”, i.e. tendencies to do things in a waterfall-y manner even though you’re an agile team.
 We’re agile, not waterfall, for a whole bunch of very good reasons and project managers/technical leads need to focus more on “planning as you go” than “planning before you start”.
 This is where my previous company fell down.